Zach Harting

-Zach Harting (born August 27, 1997) is an American competitive swimmer who specializes in the butterfly and freestyle events.
+Zachory Scott Harting (born August 27, 1997) is a former American competitive swimmer who specializes in the butterfly and freestyle events.
 He currently represents the DC Trident which is part of the International Swimming League.
 He competed in the men's 200 metre butterfly at the 2019 World Aquatics Championships.
 In 2021, he qualified for the 2020 Summer Olympics in the 200m Butterfly.

 Early life

-Zach Harting was born August 27, 1997 in Madison, Alabama, as the son of Scott and Lori Harting.
+Zach Harting was born August 27, 1997, in Madison, Alabama, as the son of Scott and Lori Harting.
 Harting attended Bob Jones High School and swam for the Huntsville Swim Association.
 In 2014, he was the High School State Champion in the 100-yard butterfly.
-Harting swam collegiately at the University of Louisville from 2015 to 2019.

-College career
+College era swimming

+Harting swam for the University of Louisville under Head Coach Arthur Albiero from 2015 to 2019.
 As a freshman for the Louisville Cardinals, he won silver in the 200-yard butterfly at the Atlantic Coast Conference (ACC) Championships, finished fifth in the 400 IM and won the B final of the 500-yard freestyle.
 At the 2016 Men's NCAA Division I Championships, he was part of the seventh place 800-yard freestyle relay team, while also swimming the 500-yard freestyle, 100 and 200-yard butterfly.

 At the ACC Championships of the following year, Harting was second in the 200-yard butterfly (1:41.95), fifth in the 500-yard freestyle (4:16.67) and sixth in the 100-yard butterfly (46.42).
 He also won a silver as part of the school record breaking 800 freestyle relay team.
 At the 2017 NCAA Division I Championships as a sophomore, Harting placed 11th in the 200-yard butterfly with a new school record time of 1:41.65.

 Harting was a member of the 800, 400, and 200-yard freestyle relays, as well as in the 200 and 400-yard medley relays as a junior at the 2018 NCAA Division I Championships.
 Individually, he tied for fifth in the B final of the 200-yard butterfly and placed 15th in the 200-yard freestyle.

-During his last season at Louisville Harting earned earning All-American honors by finishing sixth in the 200-yard freestyle at the 2018 NCAA Division I Championships.
+During his last season at Louisville, Harting earned earning All-American honors by finishing sixth in the 200-yard freestyle at the 2018 NCAA Division I Championships.
 He was also member of the All-American medley relays, 400 and 800-yard freestyle relays.